diegobrsantosdev/order-system-api/README.md

 ### Description
 REST API for managing users, products, categories, and orders.
 Developed with Java 17, Spring Boot, JPA/Hibernate, and robust security using **Spring Security** (authentication and authorization).
-The system follows best practices for layered architecture, uses DTOs, centralized exception handling, and includes tests for main services/controllers.
+The system follows best practices for layered architecture, uses DTOs, centralized exception handling, and includes tests for main services/controllers using JUnit 5 and Mockito.
 ### Status
 **In development**